rustaceanrob/wdef/README.md

 #### Decoding Files

+Read the first seven bytes of the file, failing the decoding if the file identifier does not match.
+Read the next byte and interpret it as the version.
+For versions greater than those supported by the software, decoding fails.
+All WDEF decoders must implement `0x00`.

-The first byte is read from the file and interpreted as the number of records.
+The next byte is read from the file and interpreted as the number of records.
 For each record in the record count:

 1. Read and interpret the first byte as the `Type`.
 Decoding fails for unrecognized `Type` values.